 Renrakucho (Communication Book)

 When my daughter attended daycare, we were required to write something in the renrakucho every day, which could be annoying when there was nothing we really needed to communicate to the teacher.
-However, with the preschool my daughter currently attends, we only write in the renrakucho if there’s something we need the teacher to know, and vice-versa.
+However, with both her preschools, we only write in the renrakucho if there’s something we need the teacher to know, and vice-versa.
 As you can see below, this renrakucho is a literal notebook with lined pages and nothing else.

 We also have a card called 健康チェックカード (kenkou chekku ka-do), pictured below, which is where we report our child’s physical condition.
 Here we write down her temperature in the morning, indicate whether or not she has a cough or fever, whether she ate breakfast, and if she’s allowed to play outside.
 As you can see, it is much less detailed and much easier to fill out compared to the information that typically needs to be provided every day to hoikuen.